 As we march ever onwards into a tech-led environment, digitally innovating as we go, organizations can often make the costly mistake of neglecting their employees and not focusing on retaining key staff.
 So how can organizations reduce employee churn?
-Here are our top examples of employee engagement best practice that will help to keep employees engaged and productive, and importantly, in-house.
+Here are our top examples of employee engagement best practices that will help to keep employees engaged and productive, and importantly, in-house.

 Did you know that losing an employee can have a dramatic impact on an organization’s bottom line?
-A report by the Huffington Post outlines the cost of replacing employees, and the figures are startling: from 1.5-2x an employee’s salary (according to Deloitte) to 213% the cost of one-year’s salary (according to the Center for American Progress).
+A report by the Huffington Post outlines the cost of replacing employees, and the figures are startling: from 1.5-2x an employee’s salary (according to Deloitte) to 213% the cost of one year’s salary (according to the Center for American Progress).